Programming DynamoDB with the Amazon SDK for Java 2.x - Amazon DynamoDB

 Note

 For any mode other than legacy, the vended default values might change as best practices evolve.
-Therefore, we encourage you to perform testing when upgrading the SDK if you are using a mode other than legacy.
+Therefore, if you're using a mode other than legacy, then we encourage you to perform testing when upgrading the SDK.

 The Smart configuration defaults in the Amazon SDKs and Tools Reference Guide provides a list of configuration properties and their default values in the different default modes.

-You choose the defaults mode value based on your application's characteristics and the Amazon Web Service your application interacts with.
+You choose the defaults mode value based on your application's characteristics and the Amazon Web Service that the application interacts with.

 These values are configured with a broad selection of Amazon Web Services in mind.
-For a typical DynamoDB deployment where both your DynamoDB table(s) and application are deployed in one Region, the in-region defaults mode is most relevant among the standard default modes.
+For a typical DynamoDB deployment in which both your DynamoDB tables and application are deployed in one Region, the in-region defaults mode is most relevant among the standard default modes.

 Example DynamoDB SDK client configuration tuned for low-latency calls